What are Euro Medium-Term Notes (EMTNs)?

 - EMTNs pay a higher rate of interest.
 Since the securities are customized to the needs of the investor, they involve high dealer expenses.

-- They are unsecured debt securities, which means that if the issuer defaults, the investor will not be able to collect the principal amount, as it also depends on the creditworthiness of the issuer.
+- They are unsecured debt securities, which means that if the issuer defaults, the investor has little recourse to collect the principal amount as there are no assets to back the debt.

 Example of Euro Medium-Term Notes

 As an example, consider Banco Latinoamericano de Comercio Exterior, a bank in Panama, that offers euro medium-term notes to investors.
 The notes will bear an interest rate of 3.25% per year, starting on May 7, 2015, and will mature on May 7, 2020.
 The interest is paid on May 7 and November 7 every year, with the first interest to be paid on November 7, 2015.

 Moody’s rating of Baa2 for the Banco Latinoamericano de Comercio Exterior indicates that the note comes with moderate credit risk.
 It means that the risk that the Panamian bank defaulting is lower than average.
 Also, it is a fixed-interest, medium-term note.

 - Euro medium-term notes pay a higher interest rate compared to other short- term investments.

 - EMTNs help investors gain access to new markets and currencies.